nikhilchhetri/Language-Localization/README.md

-# React Localization Mini Project
+# React Language Localization Mini Project

 This mini project demonstrates how to implement localization in a React app using the `react-i18next` library.
 The app includes a dropdown menu with different languages, allowing users to switch between them, dynamically changing the text on the website to match the selected language.